 Regular exercise and an active lifestyle can help prevent muscle and joint stiffness.
 Ask your doctor or physical therapist about the best exercise program for you.
 When playing sports or lifting heavy objects, use caution to prevent injuries.

 If you are injured, see your doctor right away.
 Follow your doctor’s treatment recommendations to help prevent contracture.
-Physical therapy and devices that passively move your joints can also help prevent problem areas from stiffening.
+Physical therapy, occupational therapy and devices that passively move your joints can also help prevent problem areas from stiffening.